lorrainescanlon/flag-quiz/README.md

 A fun background image is used throughout to help engage the younger user.
 Bright contrasting colours are used within the content containers and button elements to maintain the fun theme.

+Pseudo classes such as hover, active and focus are used to add styling like shadow and colour change to elements when they change states.
+This adds a layer of interest for the user.

 Font used are Raleway sans-serif.

 ## Technologies